SohamMuk/spotify_analytics/README.md

 - **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
 - **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

-## How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
-2. Set up the database schema and tables using the provided normalization structure.
-3. Insert the sample data into the respective tables.
-4. Execute SQL queries to solve the listed problems.
-5. Explore query optimization techniques for large datasets.

----

-## Next Steps
-- **Visualize the Data**: Use a data visualization tool like **Tableau** or **Power BI** to create dashboards based on the query results.
-- **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
-- **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

----

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

----

 ## License
 This project is licensed under the MIT License.